meenulekha/tp/docs/UserGuide.md

 Format: `group <id> [<group number>]`

 - You can only randomly assign a person to an existing group.
-- The `<id>` refers to the identification number of the contact in the list
+- The `<id>` refers to the identification number of the contact in the list.
-- The `<group number>` can be any positive integer
+- The `<group number>` can be any positive integer.
-- You can only group staff and participant, sponsor cannot be grouped
+- You can only group staff and participant, sponsor cannot be grouped.
+- This app is designed for small hackathons.
+The id should be a positive integer smaller than 2147483648.

 Examples: